"What is Radiation Design?" -I hear you ask?

 This is when one core contaminates another.

-For example: The boss stomps around while the player avoids falling rocks.
-These rocks create a platform, or platforms.
-They in turn set up the super jump.
+The boss stomps around while the player avoids falling rocks.
+These rocks create a platform or platforms, they in turn set up the super jump.
 Finally the player can reach the enemies head and defeat him.

 Radiation design applied